KankakeeCommunityCollege/recover-newsroom/_posts/2021-05-11-persistence-pays-off-for-this-grad.md

 “My girls are 8 and 10,” Silvey said.
 “For five years, they have been on this journey with me.
 It’s been difficult.
 To get this far has been great.
 I’m grateful for the support I’ve had here at KCC.
 It’s such an honor to be in this program.
 I don’t know if I could have done it anywhere else.”

-## **KCC professor Jenny Rogers on the impact of helping each other:**
+## **The impact of helping each other**

 ![](/uploads/jenny-rogers-dsc-4498.jpg){: .float-image-left width="200" height="250"}“I think KCC as a whole is excellent in offering resources to help students overcome barriers.
 Many of our students depend on our food pantry and we have referred students to the Compassion Fund which can help them with certain financial barriers they may be enduring.

-The nursing program is not easy.
+"The nursing program is not easy.
 It is not for everyone.
 For Ashley, it was her dream to become a nurse.
 Was it an easy path for her?
 No, it’s not an easy path for anyone.
 However, Ashley’s grit and determination helped her achieve her goal to be where she is at today.
 We could not be prouder of Ashely and all of our graduates\!
 I hope Ashely’s story inspires everyone to be that ONE person who can encourage others and be like Kate (Wachtor) who gave this student hope.
 I’m praying her story impacts so many others out there who relate to Ashley’s story.

-Your goal may not be to become a nurse.
+"Your goal may not be to become a nurse.
 Whatever your goal may be, KCC is here to help you achieve it\!”

-\-Jenny Rogers, RN, MSN, CMSRN
+**\-Jenny Rogers, RN, MSN, CMSRN<br>KCC Nursing Professor**